rogin/Snippets/Connect/Mirth.md

 _pacmano_ seeing a "Ã" being received in a raw HL7 coming into a HTTP Listener.

 _chris_
-Mirth doesn't let you sent the connector's charset for inbound.
+Mirth doesn't let you set the connector's charset for inbound.
-So it will follow HTTP spec which is that the default charset for text/* without a charset parameter is `ISO-8859-1`.
+So it will follow HTTP spec which is that the default charset for `text/*` without a charset parameter is `ISO-8859-1`.
 Try setting "binary mime types" to "anything".
 Then you'll just get bytes, and you can convert to string yourself and force UTF-8 encoding.
 But I think your config may be the problem, here.